almatar1234/Communicate-Data-Findings/README.md

 # Key Insights:
 After wrangling the gathered dataset, I have divided my invistigating into 3 parts; Univariant, Bivariant and Multivariant.

 **Univariant**

 Here, I am exploring the distribution of a single attribute, one at a time.

+1- The frequency of trips riding times in seconds is about 500 seconds.

+2- The frequency of trips riding times in minutes is about 5 to 10 minutes.

+3- Male riders apear to be more than female and "other" gender.

+4- Subscribers are using the bikes more than customers do.

+5- Thursdays appear to be the most frequent days that people prefer to ride the bikes on, wherease Sundays and Saturdays are the least.

+**Bivariant**

+Here, I am exploring the relationship between 2 variables:

+1- The younger the member, the less trip duration he/she will ride the bike.

+2- All genders have the same average duration time, except for male, they have less duration time.

+3- Males seem to like riding on Thursdays, Female also like Thursdays and like to ride on Tuesdays.
+Others gender seem to ride on Thursdays and Wednesdays.

+4- 8:00 AM, 9:00 AM, 17:00 PM and 18:00 PM seem to be the peak hours for Subscribers.
+8:00 AM, 16:00 PM and 17:00 PM are the peak hours for Cutomers riders.

+**Multivariant**

+Here, I am exploring the relationship between more than 2 variables (3 in my case):

+1- Most of the riders are male and they are ranging from 20 to 80 years old.
+Males tend to finish their rides in shorter time than females do.

+2- subscribers are more than cutomers.
+However, male subscribers and customers prefer to ride on Thursdays and Tuesdays, So do the females.
+Others gender prefer Thursdays and Wednesdays.

 # Project Findings:
 After finishing the analysis and visualization, I have concluded that: